Marinated White Bean Tomato Basil & Bocconcini Jar Salad

 The Dipping Method: My personal favourite?
 Just grab a handful of crispy pita chips or a big hunk of toasted sourdough and use it to scoop up the beans and shovel them directly to your face.

-Hands holding bowl of marinated white bean salad with tomatoes and basil
+Bowl full of marinated white bean salad with bocconcini and tomatoes.

 storing leftovers and make-ahead details for Marinated White Bean Tomato Basil and Bocconcini Jars